Vegan Peanut Butter Flapjacks

 Once they’ve cooled, you can remove them from the tin and cut into slices using your score marks as a guide.

-- If you want soft and gooey flapjacks, don’t overbake!
+If you want soft and gooey flapjacks, don’t overbake them!
 When they first come out of the oven, they’ll still feel a little soft but don’t panic- they will firm up as they cool down.
 If you leave them in for too long, you risk burning them and they will end up hard and crunchy.

-- Add a drizzling of dairy-free chocolate on top for an extra special touch of sweetness.
+Add a drizzle of dairy-free chocolate on top for an extra special touch.

-Using crunchy peanut butter will add a nice little extra to the flapjacks but if you want something to contrast the flavour, there are some options.
+Using crunchy peanut butter will add a nice little extra to the flapjacks but if you want something to contrast the flavour, there are plenty of options.
 You could add chocolate chips, strawberry jam, dried fruit such as raisins, or a pinch of dried ginger (check out my ginger flapjacks recipe).

 Yes.
 These are one of my favourite snacks to freeze!
 You can put them in an airtight container, ziplock bag or wrap them tightly in tinfoil, and freeze for up to 2 months.
 When you’re ready to defrost them, transfer them to a plate or wire rack and let them sit at room temperature for an hour or so until fully thawed.
-Do not refreeze after thawing.
+Do not refreeze.

 I hope you enjoy the recipe!
-If you make it yourself, please let me know how you get on by leaving a rating and/or comment below.
+If you make these flapjacks yourself, please let me know how you get on by leaving a rating and/or comment below.
 Happy baking! xo

 Vegan Peanut Butter Flapjacks